 Explanatory Statement

 The Bicycle Programs and Infrastructure Fee is used to fund bike-related projects at the University of Illinois at Urbana-Champaign.
 Use of the funds includes but is not limited to improving bike infrastructure, expanding bike parking, creating safety courses and materials for bike encouragement and education, and creating a bike storage program.
 The funds are managed by Facilities & Services, whose annual budget for the fee is approved by the Student Fee Advisory Committee (SFAC).

 The amount of the fee, currently $1.00 each fall, spring, and summer semester, is subject to review by SFAC and approval by the University administration and Board of Trustees.
-As a student-initiated fee, this fee is subject to a review by student referendum at least once every four years.
-The next referendum on this fee will be in spring 2023.
+As a student-initiated fee, it must be renewed by student referendum at least once every four years.
+The next referendum on this fee will be in spring 2027.